Modern Invoice Matching: How AI Transforms a Critical Finance Workflow

 Can Capably help us prevent invoice fraud?

 Yes.
-Automated checks for duplicate invoice numbers, mismatched supplier info, or missing goods received notes act as real-time controls.
+Automated checks for duplicate invoice numbers, mismatched supplier information, or missing goods-received notes serve as real-time controls, supporting fraud detection.
 Fraudulent or suspicious entries are flagged instantly for review.

 What if we outgrow the workflows we start with?